Divyansh42/cluster-resource/README.md

 Task can be used with the other task in the pipeline to authenticate the cluster.
-In this example, pipeline has a task `authenticate-cluster` that generates a `kubeconfig file` for the cluster and the `test-task` uses that kubeconfig file and verifies that application has access to the cluster or not by using some `kubectl/oc` commands.
+In this example, pipeline has a task `authenticate-cluster` that generates a `kubeconfig file` for the cluster and the `test-task` uses that kubeconfig file and verifies that the application has the access to the cluster or not by using some `kubectl/oc` commands.

 ```
 apiVersion: tekton.dev/v1beta1